asmRakibulHasan/Sentiment-Analysis-API-Using-FastAPI/README.md

 # Sentiment-Analysis-API-Using-FastAPI

-Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI
+Deploy a pre-trained model for Sentiment Analysis as a REST API using FastAPI

 ## Demo